samypr100/setup-dev-drive/README.md

 ## Environment Variables

-These environment variables are meant to be used along `working-directory` to make sure your workflow commands are executing relative to your Dev Drive.
+These environment variables are meant to be used along `working-directory` to make sure your workflow commands are executing relative to your dev drive.

 #### `DEV_DRIVE`